-889-ENGINEERING AND DESIGN (1/2 credit)
+896-ENGINEERING AND DESIGN

-This is a project based course that will require student to work in teams to solve problems.
+This is a project-based course that will require students to work in teams to solve problems.
 Students will not be given formulas or answers in a lecture format; instead they will be required to use both information gathering (internet, library, etc.) and experimentation.
 The results of each team's endeavors will be written up and presented by the team to the balance of the class.
 Each team member will be asked to grade themselves and their team member's contributions to each project.
 The members of the audience will be required to ask questions at the end of each presentation and to critique each presentation.
-This course qualifies as a Math Intensive Course.
+CADD skills will be introduced at the beginning of the course.
+This course qualifies as a math intensive course.